 - Day 30-35.
 Notice given to outgoing MSP per contract.
 New vendor begins discovery (formally — they should have already done a high-level scoping during selection).

 - Day 35-50.
 New vendor builds parallel monitoring and operational tooling.
-Critical: this should not require the outgoing MSP’s cooperation.
+Critical: this should stand on its own, independent of the outgoing MSP’s cooperation.
 Most modern RMM and EDR platforms can be deployed alongside another platform, and the cost of running both for two weeks is dramatically smaller than the cost of a botched cutover.

 - Day 65-75.
 Test the cutover scenarios in advance.
 What happens if a ticket arrives Monday morning?
 Who responds?
 What happens if a critical alert fires Saturday at 3am?
-Walk through the runbooks before they’re needed.
+Walk through the runbooks before they are needed.

 The contractual point most companies miss.
 Your outgoing MSP’s contract probably says they own the configurations, scripts, and documentation they built.
 Get this clarified in writing before the parallel-run phase.
-We’ve seen too many migrations where the outgoing MSP withholds operational documentation because they were never required to share it.
+We have seen too many migrations where the outgoing MSP withholds operational documentation because the contract left sharing optional.

 Phase 3: Cutover + first 30 days (Days 75-90+)